 The lessons for India from all of this is that there’s some way to go still if you want to emulate Silicon Valley in Bangalore and other major tech cities.
 It’s not just a case of encouraging more start-ups – it’s well known that a large proportion of start-ups fail.
 What is also necessary is to drive relevant programs that enable those start-ups to win contracts, either through relevant institutions, or programs like SBIC in the US.
 Silicon Valley has shown that governments, universities and infrastructure are hugely important in cultivating the ecosystem.
 But more than this, culture and customers are even more important to bind everything together and make two plus two equal five.

-Nitin Dahad is a journalist, entrepreneur, and advisor to the technology sector and government trade agencies, with over 30 years’ experience across Europe, US, Asia and Latin America in corporates, start-ups, and media.
-He currently edits ‘The Next Silicon Valley’ and ‘Go4Venture’.
+Nitin Dahad is a journalist, entrepreneur, and advisor to the technology sector and government trade agencies, with over 35 years’ experience across Europe, US, Asia and Latin America in corporates, start-ups, and media.
+He is currently a European Correspondent for ‘EE Times’, and also co-founded ‘The Next Silicon Valley’.